yonibot/blog-posts/rails_react_integration.md

 ```
 //= require app_bundle
 ```
-If you have used `require_tree .` and relinquished control over file loading order, this could be a problem.
-You may need to remove that file and require each JS file by name and in the proper order.
+If you have used `require_tree .` and relinquished control over file loading order, you may encounter problems.
+If that happens, remove that line and require each JS file by name and in the proper order.

+## Add your React component

+{ Fill this in!
+Multiple components per page.}

+##

 * gitignore node_modules